 Stock footage for marketing ads

 Using stock footage can boost the authenticity of your advertising campaign.
 Viewers watching your ads can most likely tell if the band is inauthentic just by the video clips they choose to use.
 Filtered footage can help you connect with your target audience.
 Heavily edited or manipulated footage isn’t always a great approach to go for.
-Try searching for live video, such as nature, real people or everyday objects so the video is appealing to your audience.
+Try searching for live video, such as family, real people, everyday objects or even fireworks, so the video is appealing to your audience.

 A great example of this is company SoFi, who supports student loan refinancing.
 Their marketing ad only uses stock footage, although connects with their target audience on a more personal, relatable level.
 Student loan debts are a universal issue and SoFi’s ad showcases their commitment to making a change.